Compare conversational AI and generative AI by purpose, intent, and use cases. Learn the key differences and how they complement each other.

 Conversational AI is technology that lets a machine understand, process, and respond to human language across multiple turns of a dialogue.
 The goal is interaction: the system has to track what was said earlier and reply in context, not just answer a single isolated question.

 A few components make this work.
 Natural language understanding (NLU) extracts intent and entities from what the user says.
-Dialogue management decides what happens next.
-Natural language generation produces the reply.
-For voice, speech-to-text (STT) and text-to-speech (TTS) sit on either end of that loop.
-NLU is itself a branch of natural language processing, the broader field focused on parsing meaning, intent, and sentiment from language.
+Dialogue management decides what happens next, with natural language generation producing the reply.
+In a voice AI context, speech-to-text (STT) and text-to-speech (TTS) sit on either end of that loop, enabling the interaction.

-You already use conversational AI every day: chatbots, virtual assistants like Siri and Alexa, interactive voice response (IVR) systems, and customer support voice agents.
+Everyday examples of conversational AI include chatbots, virtual assistants like Siri and Alexa, interactive voice response (IVR) systems, and customer support voice agents.
 The category predates the current wave of large language models.
 Early systems were rule-based or intent-based, matching inputs to scripted responses.
-Today most conversational AI is increasingly powered by generative models, which is why responses feel more natural than the menu trees of a decade ago.
+Today, however, most conversational AI is powered by generative models, which is why responses feel more natural than the menu trees of a decade ago.

 Generative AI is a class of models that create new content from patterns learned during training, in response to a prompt.
 Where conversational AI is about interaction, generative AI is about producing an artifact: a paragraph, an image, a block of code, or a voice clip.